 Drip coffee makers are the most popular.
 Pretty much most households have one.
 While you can spend a lot of money on these, you can also get perfectly good units that don’t cost much money at all.

 4) Programmable 12-Cup Coffee Maker with Hot Water System by Cuisinart

 I love Cuisinart products.
 They have sleek designs, very classy and yet truly functional.

-This dual purpose hot beverage gadget looks daunting at first but once you get the hang of it, it delivers really great tasting, piping hot coffee.
-Taking off the lid on the carafe takes a little bit of getting used to but easy on the second try.
+This dual-purpose hot beverage gadget looks daunting at first but once you get the hang of it, it delivers really great-tasting piping-hot coffee.
+Taking off the lid on the carafe takes a little bit of getting used to but is easy on the second try.

 And with a little bit of practice, I pretty much figured out how much water I’m supposed to put in.
 The hot water dispenser is also very convenient when it’s just me who’s having a hot cup of coffee or tea.
 One thing that I really dislike though is the plastic taste of the water coming out of the dispenser.